OpenModelica/OpenModelica/UsersGuide/source/fmitlm.rst

 Select FMI > Export FMU the FMU package is generated in the current directory of omc.
 You can use the cd() command to see the current location.
-You can set which version of FMI to export through OMEdit settings, see section :ref:`omedit-fmi-settings`.
+You can set which version of FMI to export through OMEdit settings, see section :ref:`omedit-options-fmi`.

 To export the bouncing ball example to an FMU, use the following commands: